halperta/rhe309k-fall2014/site/syllabus.md

 This page offers a brief summary of the syllabus.
 The [complete syllabus](documents/309k-syllabus.pdf) is also available on this website.

-_Textbooks_
+##General Information

+###Coursework
+You will be graded on the following assignments this term:

+	Research Summaries: 10%
+		Scientific article analysis
+		Popular article analysis
+		Interview prep worksheet
+		Research proposal
+	Rhetorical Analysis 1.1: 10%
+	Rhetorical Analysis 1.2: 10%
+	Portfolio drafts: 40%
+		Interview: 5%
+		Researcher Profile: 10%
+		Blog: 5%
+		Op-Ed: 10%
+		Feature: 10%
+	Final Portfolio: 20%
+	Final Presentations: 10%

+###Major Assignments

+Students will write and revise one 4-7 page analytic essay.
+They will write and revise a publishing portfolio containing one interview profile and three articles.
+They will also complete a research proposal, an interview preparation worksheet, and two short writing assignments.
+They will also present their research to the class.

+###Accomodation Statement

+This course takes seriously accessibility for all students.
+If there are circumstances that may affect your performance in this class, please let me know as soon as possible so that we can work together to develop strategies for adapting assignments to meet both your needs and the requirement of the course.

+Any student with a documented disability who requires academic accommodations should contact Services for Students with Disabilities at 512-471-6259 (voice) or 1-866-329-3986 (video phone) as soon as possible to request an official letter outlining authorized accommodations.
+More information is available online at http://www.utexas.edu/diversity/ddce/ssd.
+If you do not have a documented disability, remember that other support services, including the [Writing Center](uwc.utexas.edu), are available to all students.

+##Course Specifics

+###Textbooks

 * Graff, G., & Birkenstein, C. *They Say, I Say.* (2007) New York: W. W. Norton and Company.
 (978-0393933611)
 * Lunsford, A. *Easy Writer with 2009 MLA and 2010 APA Updates: A Pocket Reference.* (2011).
 Boston: Bedford/Martin’s.
 (9780312650315)
 * Mukherjee, S. *The Best American Science and Nature Writing: 2013.* (2013.)
 New York: Mariner Books.
 (978-0544003439 )

-##Coursework
-You will be graded on the following assignments this term:

-	Oral presentations: 10%
-	Research Summaries: 10%
-	Essay 1.1: 10%
-	Essay 1.2: 10%
-	Interview Report: 10%
-	Researcher Profile: 10%
-	Portfolio drafts: 20%
-	Final Portfolio: 20%

-###Major Assignments

-Students will write and revise one 4-7 page analytic essay.
-They will write and revise a publishing portfolio containing one interview profile and three articles.
-They will also complete a research proposal, an interview, and two short writing assignments.
-They will also present their research to the class.

-##Grading
+###Grading

 This class will use the university plus/minus grading scale for assignment and final grades.